-For the last few weeks, we have focused on the house flipping process and how you can use this real estate strategy to build wealth and passive re-occurring income.
+For the last few weeks, we have focused on the house flipping process and how you can use this real estate strategy to build wealth and reoccurring passive income.
 Understandably, it can be quite scary when you’re on the road to flipping your first house.
-So many unknowns, the hows, the whose, and the wheres, all seem vaguely abstract at best.
+So many house flipping fears; the unknowns, the hows, the whose, and the wheres, all seem vaguely abstract at best.
 There are so many moving parts that getting a handle on them can seem frustrating and overwhelming.

 So today, I wanted to talk about two of the most significant fears that cripple most new real estate investors and how you can overcome each one of them!